-Finally, the percentage of judges who opted to retire rather than take senior status between 1985 and 2006 appeared to decline - to 2.04% from 2.70% - for most of the time period.
-The exception to this pattern is the 1997-2000 period, during which there was a three-fold increase, to 6.38%, above the other time periods.
-Though this coincided with a drop in real salary for district court judges, concluding that declining salary caused the increase in retirements may be premature.
-If low judicial salary caused retirements, then the rate of retirements should have remained constant from 1997 to 2006, a period of nearly constant real salary for federal district judges.
-Concluding that judicial salary has caused fewer judges to be drawn from private practice (or more from other ranks of the judiciary), or that judicial salary causes judges to resign or retire are claims that require the development of more conclusive evidence.32
+Finally, the percentage of judges who opted to retire rather than take senior status between 1985 and 2007 appeared to decline - to 1.22% between 2005 and 2007 from 4.95% between 1985 and 1988.
+If low judicial salary caused retirements, then the rate of retirements should have remained constant from 1997 to 2007, a period of nearly constant real salary for federal judges.
+Instead, the percentage of judges who retired rather than take senior status declined over that time period.
+Concluding that judicial salary has caused fewer judges to be drawn from private practice (or more from other ranks of the judiciary), or that judicial salary causes judges to resign or retire are claims that require the development of more conclusive evidence.31

 Possible Intervening Variables.
 Even if correlations are established, they may exist due to intervening factors - some unconsidered factor which may explain the relationship between the two factors observed to correlate with one another.
 In the case of the relationship between judicial salary and judicial recruitment and judicial tenure, one might consider, as a potential intervening variable, the impact of the changing nature of the appointment process.
-The average confirmed district court nominee was pending before the Senate for 70 days if nominated by President Jimmy Carter; through the 109th Congress, the average time from nomination to confirmation of confirmed district court nominees by President George W. Bush was 171 days.33 Independent of fluctuations in judicial salary, the longer amount of time that now passes between nomination and confirmation may deter candidates who otherwise might be interested in federal judgeships from expressing interest in those positions.
-President Bush suggested that the contemporary practices in the nomination and confirmation process may have affected who will serve in the federal judiciary:
+The average confirmed district court nominee was pending before the Senate for 70 days if nominated by President Jimmy Carter; through the 109th Congress, the average time from nomination to confirmation of confirmed district court nominees by President George W. Bush was 171 days.32 Independent of fluctuations in judicial salary, the longer amount of time